$0 Nigeria → UK Skilled Worker Guide — Quick-Start Checklist

 This is the number that shocks most Nigerian applicants who budget only for the application fee.
 The IHS payment is made through the IHS portal before you finalize your GOV.UK application — you cannot proceed without the IHS reference number.

-In naira terms at current rates, the IHS for a single 3-year applicant is approximately ₦5.7 million.
-Combined with the application fee, the government-only cost before touching any Nigerian process is around ₦7 million for one person.
+In naira terms at an approximate rate of ₦1,850 per pound, the IHS for a single 3-year applicant is approximately ₦5.7 million.
+Combined with the current application fee, the government-only cost before touching any Nigerian process is about £3,924, or roughly ₦7.3 million at that rate, for one person.

 For your detailed cost planning, the step-by-step Nigeria → UK Skilled Worker Guide breaks down each payment stage and the order in which fees must be paid.